BlenderCN-Org/hypermesh/docs/index.md

 The Hypermesh addon for Blender allows manipulating 4-dimensional meshes using Blender, by manipulating their _projections_ to 3-dimensional space.

+You can download the addon from [its GitHub repository](https://github.com/daanmichiels/hypermesh).

 <div class="figure">
 <img src="{{ site.baseurl }}/images/screenshot.png" alt="A hypercube in Blender, projected to 3D with perspective." style="width:960px;"/>
 <span class="caption">